VerA: Versatile Anonymization Applicable to Clinical Facial Photographs: Experimental Evaluation

 \subsection{Clinical image anonymization}

-We evaluate VerA on clinical image anonymization, in the single-image case and for paired images.
-For single images, illustrated in Fig.~\ref{fig:single_semantic_compact}, the objective is to preserve the semantic region that shows the clinical intervention (for instance the mouth, nose, or eyes) on top of anonymization.
-While available anonymization methods typically destroy this information, VerA can preserve desired semantic regions.
-We quantitatively evaluate the quality of our semantic preservation in Table~\ref{table:semantic_preservation} with $\ell_1$, PSNR, semantic mask IoU, and average landmark offset for the region of interest.
-VerA preserves well both the content and the area of the target component, and furthermore, when preserving the mouth we still flexibly modify the nose and the eyes.
-We also provide de-identification evaluation using CASIA~\cite{yi2014learning}, VGGFace2~\cite{cao2018vggface2}, and FaceNet~\cite{schroff2015facenet} in Table~\ref{table:deID_comparison}, showing that our method is competitive with state-of-the-art solutions.
-For paired images, such as before-and-after clinical pairs, the objective is to anonymize the pair while keeping a consistent synthetic identity, and also preserving the target semantic component.
-We illustrate this in Fig.~\ref{fig:paired_semantic_big} and~\ref{fig:paired_semantic}, and with a more uniform example from SiblingsDB in Fig.~\ref{fig:paired_semantic_siblings}.
-As shown in Fig.~\ref{fig:single_semantic_compact}, available methods do not preserve the semantic component in the single-image setting, and we show in the following section that they also do not preserve consistent identities within pairs.
-Therefore, we omit them from this comparison.
-Table~\ref{table:deID_comparison} shows that our paired clinical image anonymization is also on par with the state of the art in de-identification.
+We evaluate VerA on clinical image anonymization, in the single-image and paired-image cases.
+For single images, illustrated in Fig.~\ref{fig:single_semantic_compact}, the objective is to preserve the semantic region with clinical intervention (such as mouth, nose, or eyes) during anonymization.
+While available anonymization methods typically destroy this information, VerA can preserve desired regions.
+We quantitatively evaluate our semantic preservation in Table~\ref{table:semantic_preservation} with $\ell_1$, PSNR, semantic mask IoU, and average landmark offset for the region of interest.
+VerA preserves well both the content and the area of the target component, while other methods perform poorly (even with our prior-based blending on their results, cf. supplementary).
+Furthermore, when preserving areas like the mouth, we still flexibly modify the nose and the eyes.
+We also provide de-identification evaluation using CASIA~\cite{yi2014learning}, VGGFace2~\cite{cao2018vggface2}, and FaceNet~\cite{schroff2015facenet} in Table~\ref{table:deID_comparison}, showing that VerA is competitive with state-of-the-art solutions.
+For paired images, such as before-and-after pairs, the objective is to anonymize them while keeping a consistent synthetic identity and preserving the desired component.
+We illustrate this in Fig.~\ref{fig:paired_semantic_all}, on an example with less pair variation from SiblingsDB.
+Available methods do not preserve the semantic component in the single-image setting (Fig.~\ref{fig:single_semantic_compact}), nor preserve consistent identities within pairs (next section), therefore, we omit them in the paired clinical setting of Fig.~\ref{fig:paired_semantic_all}.
+Table~\ref{table:deID_comparison} shows that our paired clinical anonymization is also on par with the state of the art in de-identification.
 Lastly, we show in Table~\ref{table:pair_ID_match} a quantitative evaluation supporting that our paired anonymization yields consistent synthetic identities.
-Our results are close to the recognition rate of the ground-truth input pair itself when anonymizing pairs, while our non-paired anonymization leads to diverse identities.
+Our results are close to the recognition rate of the ground-truth input pair itself when anonymizing pairs, while our non-paired anonymization yields diverse identities.